Darkade/Darkade.github.io/_posts/2020-11-18-dnd-how-often-to-roll.md

 ## What about the standard deviation?

 Ahhh yes!
 The [Standard Deviation].
 Defining standard deviation without it taking an hour is kind of hard.
-So, I'll give you a definition that will be useful in game: **68% of trials will behave within the average, plus or minus the standard deviation.**
+So, I'll give you a definition that will be useful in game: **68% of trials will behave in the range of the average +/- a standard deviation.**

 ![A table showing the standard deviation of the number of rolls expected to succeed against a DC given a Bonus][standarddeviation]
 _Standard Deviation of the number of rolls expected to roll before succeeding for d20+Bonus against a certain DC_